waynewu6250/ML_DL_Projects/6.Comics-GAN/README.md

 ### Hatsune (about 30k images)
 The corresponding folder will be:
 1. checkpoints-hatsune/: to store models.
-2. *data-for-imagefolder/: store images for training.
+2. *data-for-imagefolder/: store images for training*.
 3. gen_imgs-hatsune/: store generated images.
 (Italics mean too large to upload then skip.)